mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/build-mongosyphon-config.md

         "connected_party_num": "$connected_party_num"
     },
     "query": {
-        "sql": 'SELECT * FROM calls where subscriber_id=?'
+        "sql": 'SELECT * FROM calls ORDER by subscriber_id DESC' },
-    },
-    "params": [ "subscriber_id" ]
+    "mergeon":"subscriber_id"
 }
 ```

-For the keen eye, you will observe that we used a **parameter**.
-That is because we want to make the link between the customer and the calls.
+For the keen eye, you will observe that we used `mergeon` merge data from the two tables on the subscriber_id field.

-With that query MongoSyphon will use the parameter for each `subscriber_id` will give us all their calls.

 To call that section, you simply put another field in your start section's template as following: